jarviscanada/jarvis_data_eng_RichardPolisuk/linux_sql/README.md

 # Linux Cluster Monitoring Agent

-This project is under development.
-Since this project follows the GitFlow, the final work will be merged into the master branch after Team Code Team.

 # Introduction

 The Jarvis Linux Cluster Administration (LCA) runs a Linux cluster of Linux servers that are used by Jarvis consultants.